 Depending on your device, you may also need to install an additional service to support the enterprise capabilities of your device.
 If your device blocks the installation, change your security settings to allow installation of applications not obtained from the Google Play Store.

 During the enrollment process you'll be required to set a password with a minimum of four characters on your device.
 Your device also needs to be encrypted; it must be plugged in and charged to 80% before encryption can begin.
-If your device OS is 6.0 or later, or is already encrypted, you will skip this step during enrollment.
+If your device is already encrypted, you will skip this step during enrollment.

 Back up your device before enrolling!
 Your cellular carrier typically provides a mechanism to back up your pictures, contacts, etc. Do this first.